cogini/ansible-role-elixir-release/README.md

 Directories under deploy dir.

-Where release tarballs are unpacked:
+Base directory release tarballs are unpacked:

     elixir_release_releases_dir: "{{ elixir_release_deploy_dir }}/releases"

+Name of target directory under releases:

+    elixir_release_target_dir: <timestamp>

+If `elixir_release_target_dir` is not defined, a timestamp will be generated like `20240603T072116`.
+You can use this to name the directory something more meaningful, e.g. a version string or build number.

 Currently running release (symlink):

     elixir_release_current_dir: "{{ elixir_release_deploy_dir }}/current"

 Location of deploy scripts: